Saridraj/hl-pa/README.md

 Finally, the client can call API to get all data with API path name /getDataAggregated and must send the parameter userId and token within the request.

 ### Answer of Question 2.
-For performance test in the relaease recommend follows this proceed.

 ![sequence diagram](https://res.cloudinary.com/dmdxfjunb/image/upload/v1720258176/HLAB-performance_test_ss3zgk.jpg) \
 Fig. 2.1: Activity diagram of performance testing
+The performance test in this release recommends that proceed to conform to the activity diagram in Fig. 2.1 above which consists of defining the objective, identifying the scope, creating a test plan, selecting tools, executing, analyzing, reporting, and optimizing software.
+The details are as follows:
 1. Define performance test objective
+Identify the KPI of testing.
+What is the indicator of the testing, speed, response time, throughput, load, resource usage, and stability?
+And define the criteria of each KPI.
+This process output is the test objective and criteria.
 2. Identify scope
+Identify which components, modules, and integrations will be tested.
+This process output is the test scope.
-3. Creat test plan
+3. Create test plan

 4. Select test tools
 5. Execute test
 6. Analyze and reports